-Q: Under which account do I record a real estate property’s value or the property’s loan balance?
+Q: Under which account do I record real estate’s value or the property’s loan balance?

-A: The Chart of Accounts is the backbone of your accounting system.
-That is why it is so important to set up the Chart of Accounts correctly and that you enter property value and loans under the correct account in QuickBooks.
-Record your real estate purchase under one of the following accounts:
+A: A chart of accounts is essentially the backbone of your accounting system.
+That is why it is so important to set up your COA correctly.
+When you do so, you can enter property value and loans under the appropriate accounts and keep your finances organized.

-- A purchase price, settlement charge, loan cost, or improvement cost should be entered as a Fixed Asset
+- If you are entering a purchase price, settlement charge, loan cost, or improvement cost, use a Fixed Asset account

-To set up your Chart of Accounts with one or more of these accounts as new, click on Lists > Chart of Accounts > CTRL N.
+To set up your chart of accounts in QuickBooks and add one or more of these accounts as new, click Lists and then Chart of Accounts, and then hit CTRL + N.

-For more information on setting up a proper Chart of Accounts in QuickBooks, refer to our post, QuickBooks Chart of Accounts for Landlord Rentals, Residential, and Multi-Unit Properties.
+For more information on setting up a proper QuickBooks chart of accounts for real estate, refer to our post QuickBooks Chart of Accounts for Landlord Rentals, Residential, and Multi-Unit Properties.